Pilot (Gotham): Plot

 Realizing Pepper is innocent, Gordon confronts Mooney, only to be kidnapped.
-Bullock goes to save his partner, only to be knocked out and tied up by Mooney's bodyguard, Butch Gilzean (Drew Powell).
+Bullock goes to save his partner, and is knocked out and tied up by Mooney's bodyguard, Butch Gilzean (Drew Powell).
 Meanwhile, Mooney confronts Cobblepot and beats him with a baseball bat for being an informant.
 Gordon and Bullock are saved by Don Falcone, who says Mooney should ask him first to kill a cop.
 Falcone then reveals he saved Gordon due to a prior mutually respectful relationship he had with Peter Gordon, Jim's father.
 When Gordon accuses Falcone of killing the Waynes, Falcone retorts that it would not be in his financial interest to do so while also tacitly admitting to his compliance in framing Pepper.

 To show his adherence to the corruption going on within Gotham City, Gordon is ordered by Falcone to kill Cobblepot at the Gotham Docks.
 Gordon fakes Cobblepot's death by throwing him in the river, telling him to never come back to Gotham.
 Gordon visits Bruce in his Manor, revealing Pepper was framed and promises to find the real killer.
 As he exits Wayne Manor, Selina is seen on an outside wall.
 The episode ends with Cobblepot climbing out of the river and killing a fisherman to steal his sandwich.